Agent Instructions

 What This Is

-This is a One Mind Codex vault — a structured knowledge base built with the CODEX method (Capture → Organize → Direct → Execute → eXamine).
-It uses plain Markdown files with YAML frontmatter, organized into four quadrants:
+This is a One Mind Codex vault — a structured knowledge base built with the CODEX method (Capture → Organize → Direct → Execute → × Multiply).
+It uses plain Markdown files with YAML frontmatter, organized into three life domains and one operating layer.

 25–49HP — Holistic PerformanceHealth, skills, personal growth